-The latest Farm Business Survey conducted by the Government’s Department for Environment Food & Rural Affairs (DEFRA), reveals that income from farm diversification topped £734 million in 2019-2020.
-Of the farms that had diversified, this generated an additional income of over £19,000 per farm.
+The latest Farm Business Survey conducted by the Government’s Department for Environment Food & Rural Affairs (DEFRA), reveals that 68% of farms had some form of diversified activity in 2021-2022.
+Of the farms that had diversified, this generated an additional income of over £24,400 per farm.

 We’ve broken the article down into the following sections so you can quickly find the information you need:

 - What are the most profitable farm diversification ideas?

 - Top farm diversification ideas

 According to the DEFRA report, 68% of farms had chosen to diversify.
 The most profitable way to do this was to let out buildings for non-farm use.
 Nearly half (47%) of diversified farms chose to do this, generating an average income of £22,300 per farm ( higher than the overall average for all diversified activities).